marcelpetersen/mobil/_drafts/is-your-stack-holding-you-back.md

 ![](/uploads/2020/01/18/stackblogbody.jpg)

-It pays to give your customers a seamless experience - modern users expect nothing less than perfection when trying out a new app.
-Make sure you can provide them with a perfect customer journey from the get-go by having [flexible software](https://www.wundermobility.com/) that matches your ambitions.
+It pays to give your customers a seamless experience.
+Make sure you can provide them with one by having [flexible software](https://www.wundermobility.com/) that matches your ambitions.